 IN OUR 2020 SEASON, SOULPEPPER LAUNCHED A COMMISSIONING PROJECT TO SUPPORT FEMALE PLAYWRIGHTS.
 CURRENTLY THE PROGRAM IS SUPPORTING THESE AMAZING WRITERS - CLICK EACH IMAGE FOR THEIR BIOGRAPHIES, AND THEIR NAME BELOW FOR A PLAY SYNPOSIS.

 Hiding in plain sight for the majority of her life, Sandra Caldwell has danced at the Moulin Rouge, been a Sears fashion model, and performed on stages around the world.
 All the while, hiding a very big secret – who she was.
 At the age of 19, Sandra transitioned from an uncomfortable young man into the glorious woman that she is.
-Through stories and song, the Sandra Caldwell Project follows her journey from a pickpocket in D.C. to a star of stage and screen.
+Through stories and song, The Guide to Being Fabulous follows her journey from a pickpocket in D.C. to a star of stage and screen.

 WELCOME TO MY HOME